bowmanjd/pstalk/slides/slides.md

 <!--

-When Powershell was open-sourced, I was pleasantly surprised.
+When Powershell was open-sourced and also compiled to various platforms, I was pleasantly surprised.
 It makes it a lot more flexible, certainly.
 Also makes another use case possible.

 -->